C

 aDF#B — D Tuning

-D Tuning, which uses the notes aDF#B, just takes the original standard tuning and shifts everything up by one whole tone (two frets).
+D Tuning, which uses the notes aDF#B, takes the original standard tuning and shifts everything up by one whole tone (two frets).
 Just like how standard tuning makes it easy to play in the key of C major, this D tuning makes it simple to play in the key of D major.
 This tuning was more popular during the 1920s and 1930s, so it will match up better when playing songs from that era.
+It's also a better fit for sopranino ukuleles and sopranissimo ukuleles given their shorter scale lengths.

 DGBE — Chicago Tuning